homam/async-ls/readme.md

     {monads} = require \async-ls

-The callback and promise functions are similar in their input arguments and their result.
+Callback and promise functions are similar in their input arguments and their result.
 Callback functions return a callback function with the signature of `(error, result) -> void` and promise functions return a `Promise` object.

 To get the individual functions use LiveScript pattern matching syntax: